upskiller-xyz/DaylightFactor/README.md

 Special thanks to the following people and tools that supported this project:

 * [Belysningsstiftelsen](https://belysningsstiftelsen.se/) – for funding and support
-* [Best-README-Template](https://github.com/othneildrew/Best-README-Template) – for the excellent README structure
+* [Best-README-Template](https://github.com/othneildrew/Best-README-Template) – for the README structure

 <p align="right">(<a href="#readme-top">back to top</a>)</p>